-With one foot in Europe and the other in Asia, Istanbul is a cultural capital with frenzied markets, stunning royal palaces and minarets, and modern art and entertainment.
-Expats moving to Istanbul will experience a vibrant place, where many traditions intermingle to form a city which captivates the senses.
+With one foot in Europe and the other in Asia, Istanbul is a cultural capital with bustling markets, stunning royal palaces and minarets, and modern art and entertainment.
+Expats moving to Istanbul will experience a vibrant place where many traditions intermingle to form a city that captivates the senses.

-Istanbul has a lively nightlife accentuated by some upmarket restaurants and even trendier nightclubs.
+Istanbul has a lively nightlife, accentuated by some upmarket restaurants and even trendier nightclubs.
 There are also numerous modern shopping malls and markets to entice avid shoppers.
-Most notably, Istanbul is home to the Grand Bazaar, which boasts over 4,000 shops and is surrounded by a maze of streets lined with even more shops.
+Most notably, Istanbul is home to the Grand Bazaar, which boasts more than 4,000 shops and is surrounded by a maze of streets lined with even more shops.

-Expats in Istanbul will hardly find themselves being bored.
-The public transport system in Istanbul is efficient and highly affordable, which makes it easy to explore the city, as well as its famed historic sites.
-There is also an abundance of nearby villages and towns which offer the chance for weekend escapes from the hustle and bustle of the city.
+Expats in Istanbul will hardly find themselves bored.
+The public transport system in Istanbul is efficient and highly affordable, making it easy to explore the city and its famed historic sites.
+There is also an abundance of nearby villages and towns that offer the chance for weekend escapes from the hustle and bustle of the city.